 Separately, Dr. Schaefer and colleagues established the ONR in 2008 to provide infrastructure for the broad expanse of Neuroscience research at Washington University, including the Hope Center.
 The ONR coordinates the annual Neuroscience Retreat, and ran the Neuroscience Colloquium, the first and only seminar series to represent all Neuroscience at Washington University.
 Most recently, the ONR has expanded to address topics of Neuroscience and Society, namely, research on brain development, function and disease as they relate to societal issues.
-This expanded effort includes a conference (fall 2017) and other events intended to create bridges outside our institution.

 - Schaefer AM, Hadwiger GD, and Nonet, ML (2000). rpm-1, a conserved neuronal gene that regulates targeting and synaptogenesis in C. elegans.
 Neuron 26, 345-356.

 - Schaefer AM and Nonet ML (2001).
 Molecular and cellular insights into presynaptic assembly.
 Curr Opin Neurobiol 11, 127-134.